humandx/slate-automerge/README.md

 ## Installation instructions

-`yarn install` - to install all dependencies
+`./install_packages` - to install all dependencies.
+This installs all dependencies along with the path-from-root branch of Automerge which is also update to date with master.

 `yarn start` - to run the webserver